MicrosoftDocs/msteams-docs/msteams-platform/copilot/how-to-extend-copilot.md

 ## How to make your Graph connector work better with Copilot?

 To ensure your Graph connector works well with Copilot, there are several things you should do.
-Following these tips would also improve relevance for your connector content with Microsoft Search:
+Following these tips will also improve relevance for your connector content with Microsoft Search:

 1. Include `urlToItemResolver`.
 By including `urlToItemResolver` in your connector’s [activity settings](/graph/connecting-external-content-manage-connections), Copilot will become aware when users share URLs to your content with one another.
 When users share an item with one another, Copilot will boost its importance for including the item in its response.
 2. Provide a rich human-readable name and detailed description when you [create the connection](/graph/api/externalconnectors-external-post-connections).
 This helps Copilot understand what the data source is, so it includes the data source in its response if it’s relevant.
 3. Apply [semantic labels](/graph/connecting-external-content-manage-schema).
 Semantic labels help Copilot understand the semantic meaning of your schema.
 You must apply as many of them to your schema as applicable.
 4. Add [user activities](/graph/api/externalconnectors-externalitem-addactivities).
 In addition to adding your content `externalItems` to the Microsoft Graph, your connector should also add user activities around you’re content.
 Supported activity types are shown [here](/graph/api/resources/externalconnectors-externalactivity).
-Items that have more activities are boosted in its importance.
+Items that have more activities are boosted in their importance.

 ## See also